What Recent Market Trends Mean for Southern Company's (SO) Stock - News Heater

-In the past week, SO stock has gone down by -3.25%, with a monthly gain of 3.65% and a quarterly plunge of -1.06%.
-The volatility ratio for the week is 1.63%, and the volatility levels for the last 30 days are 1.82% for Southern Company The simple moving average for the last 20 days is 0.91% for SO stock, with a simple moving average of -1.42% for the last 200 days.
+The stock of Southern Company (SO) has gone up by 3.28% for the week, with a 5.51% rise in the past month and a 3.63% rise in the past quarter.
+The volatility ratio for the week is 1.50%, and the volatility levels for the past 30 days are 1.83% for SO.
+The simple moving average for the last 20 days is 3.69% for SO’s stock, with a simple moving average of 1.70% for the last 200 days.

 Is It Worth Investing in Southern Company (NYSE: SO) Right Now?

-The price-to-earnings ratio for Southern Company (NYSE: SO) is 24.65x, which is above its average ratio.
-Moreover, the 36-month beta value for SO is 0.55.
-Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Southern Company (NYSE: SO) is above average at 25.44x.
+The 36-month beta value for SO is also noteworthy at 0.54.
+There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Southern Company (SO) is $72.81, which is $4.71 above the current market price.
-The public float for SO is 1.09B and currently, short sellers hold a 1.04% of that float.
-On November 13, 2023, SO’s average trading volume was 4.08M shares.
+The average price estimated by analysts for SO is $72.81, which is $2.54 above than the current price.
+The public float for SO is 1.09B, and at present, short sellers hold a 1.04% of that float.
+The average trading volume of SO on November 17, 2023 was 4.21M shares.

 SO) stock’s latest price update